Ksenia and her husband Steven at Angkor Wat in Cambodia

 Be Savvy with Your Travel Expenses

-Make your travel savings go further by being organised and taking advantage of deals and loyalty programmes.
-Start planning your trips early to book cheaper flights and accommodation.
-If you can, travel in the low season.
-If not, booking things far in advance can help you keep the costs down.
+Maximise your travel savings by being organised and leveraging deals and loyalty programs.
+Start planning your trips early to secure cheaper flights and accommodation.

 Earn More

-Alternatively, could you pick up an extra shift at work or take up a part-time job on weekends?
-Or, do you have skills that can be marketed on freelance platforms like Fiverr or Upwork?
-If not, would you be willing to learn?
+Alternatively, think about working extra shifts or getting a part-time job during the weekends.
+Do you have marketable skills that could be freelanced on platforms like Fiverr or Upwork?
+If not, are you open to learning new skills?

-Hope you’ve found these suggestions on how to save money for travel useful.
-Saving money and making lifestyle sacrifices is hard.
-However, it will be worth it when you finally set foot in your dream destination.
+I hope you’ve found these suggestions on how to save money for travel helpful.
+Saving money and making lifestyle sacrifices can be challenging, but the effort will be worthwhile when you finally set foot in your dream destination.

 Enjoyed this guide on how to save money for travel?
 Bookmark or pin it for later.